pmukhin/markdown-cv/index.md

 __Sr.
 Back-End Developer @ Lazada (Alibaba Group), Bangkok, Kingdom of Thailand__

 * • Developed smart marketing tools mostly in Go and sometimes in Python
-* • Built a pipeline exporting product feeds (up to 50GB/feed) for biggest advertisers such as Google & Criteo and services interacting directly with Google Shopping API
+* • Redesigned all the advertising tooling for exporting product feeds (up to 50GB/feed).
+Made use of Scala, Spark and ODPS SQL (on top of Alicloud).

 `01/2016-07/2017, 1yr7ms`
 __Back-End Developer @ Coc Coc, Hanoi, Vietnam__